thiagoloddi/catho-edu-assignment/README.md

 ```bash
 npm run build # Run this command with environment variable `NODE_ENV='local'` to run in watch mode.
 ```

+## Populate DB
+To populate the DB with the sample data run the following command.
+You can edit the sample data at `scripts/data.sample.json`

 ## Run
 ```bash